WHAT TO DO

 WHERE TO EAT

 Key West has several great places to eat and enjoy a drink or two.
 Start your day at Blue Heaven, located at 729 Thomas Street.
 This is one of the quirkiest venues on an island of oddities - patrons, together with free ranging roosters, flock to dine in this ramshackle, tropical plant filled backyard where Hemingway once officiated boxing matches.
 This rad place gets packed with customers who come for the delectable breakfasts like lobster Benedict, pancakes topped with bananas and pineapples, and the lobster and grits.
 Be sure to save room for the famous Key lime pie.
 Note: do not miss this place.
 Another groovy spot is Croissants de France, found at 816 Duval Street.
 France comes to the Caribbean at this lovely bistro, with predictably tasty results.
 Stop in for eggs Benedict, cinnamon brioche French toast or yummy pastries at breakfast, then pop back at lunch for baguette sandwiches, quiche and berry filled sweet crepes.
-If you fancy doughnuts, make your way to Glazed Donuts at 420 Eaton Street.
+Down the road at 115 Duval Street is Bagatelle.
+This popular brunch destination does a dynamite Bloody Mary, and the southern Benedict with poached eggs, citrus braised pork and Cajun hollandaise over toasted cornbread is out of this world.
+If you fancy donuts, make your way to Glazed Donuts at 420 Eaton Street.
 The varieties here are as eccentric as Key West itself and reflect the seasons: strawberry shortcake, blood orange marmalade, mango hibiscus and (of course) Key lime.
 Good coffee completes the perfect combination.

 5 Brothers Grocery & Sandwich Shop can be found at 930 Southard Street.
 A Key West icon, this tiny grocery store and deli fires up some of the best Cuban style espresso this side of Miami.
 Join locals over cafe con leche (coffee with milk), guava pastries, and bacon and egg rolls, or stop by for delectable roast pork sandwiches.
 Note: there are a few plastic chairs on the sidewalk out front, perfect for taking in the neighborhood scene.
 For more taste of Havana, do visit El Siboney at 900 Catherine Street.
 This is a rough and ready Cuban joint where the portions are big and there’s no messing around with high end embellishment or bells and whistles.
 It's classic ingredients: rice, beans, grilled grouper, roasted pork, barbecue chicken and sweet plantains - all cooked with pride to belly filling satisfaction.
 Mo's Restaurant is at 1116 White Street.
 The dishes here are mainly Haitian and they’re delicious - the spicy pickles will inflame your mouth, which can get cooled down with a rich vegetable ‘mush’ over rice, or try the incredible signature snapper.
 BO's Fish Wagon is located at 801 Caroline Street.
 Looking like a battered old fishing boat that smashed onto the shore, it is awash with faded buoys, lifesavers and rusted license plates strung from its wooden rafters.
 The seafood is fantastic, with rich conch fritters, soft shell crab sandwiches and tender fish tacos.
 Note: BO's is a fun and lively spot for a meal, especially when there's live music - Thursday, Friday and Sunday.